 The combination of values reported in columns 0020 and 0040 of this template forms a primary key which has to be unique for each row of the template.

-Only material entities, as identified in {Z 07.02;0060}, shall be reported in this template.
+Only entities contributing materially to the provision of a critical function shall be reported in this template.